sugarandqueries/Prime-Set-Price-Checker/README.md

 ## Dashboard
-Download PrimePricePulse.pbit, open in Power BI Desktop, hit Refresh and enjoy the stonks.
+Download PrimePriceChecker.pbit, open in Power BI Desktop, hit Refresh and enjoy the stonks.

 ---